stjude-rust-labs/sprocket.bio/configuration/backends/lsf.md

   likely that other configurations will behave slightly differently.
 Reports of these types of issues are greatly appreciated in [#sprocket channel on the WDL Slack][sprocket-slack].

-## Future plans

-The Sprocket development roadmap includes support for [SLURM](https://hpc-wiki.info/hpc/SLURM) as an alternate job scheduling system, and mix-and-matchable configurations of job schedulers and container runtimes.

 [sprocket-slack]: https://join.slack.com/t/openwdl/shared_invite/zt-ctmj4mhf-cFBNxIiZYs6SY9HgM9UAVw